 - Do we see the subject's fresh prints in and around the fire area?

-Weather has a profound effect on spoor.
-Sunlight bleaches color, wind can distort, rain washes the track away.
-As spoor ages sign recognition becomes more difficult.
+Weather has a profound effect on Spoor.
+Sunlight bleaches color, wind can distort, and rain washes the track away.
+As Spoor ages, Sign recognition becomes more difficult.

-A close inspection and ageing of the abandoned fire, proved out.
-The spoor fell within the timeline of the missing person.
+A close inspection and aging of the abandoned fire proved the fire to be out.
+The Spoor fell within the timeline of the missing person.
 The conclusion?
-The campfire is spoor from our lost person.
+The campfire is Spoor from our lost person.

 Trailing Spoor

-Visual Man Tracking is following, or "Trailing" clues left behind by the person(s) passage.
-The spoor trail can be a single clue such as our campfire example.
-Or Trailing a lost person you find a variety of sign.
+Visual Man Tracking is following, or "Trailing" clues left behind by the person's passage.
+The Spoor trail can be a single clue such as our campfire example, or a variety of Sign.

-In the photo below.
-The Man Tracker recognizes the Cedar branchlet as spoor left by the lost person.
-The visual tracker can recognize spoor deliberately placed.
+Gravel roads and rocky terrain are especially difficult for Trailing.
+Some soils, such as compacted clay washed by rain, are examples of difficult substrates to trail.
+In the photo below, the Man Tracker recognizes the Cedar branchlet as a Spoor left by the lost person.
+The Visual Tracker can recognize Spoor deliberately placed.

 Locating the Missing Subject